 6) Many cetacean species are under threat or endangered

 Many species are endangered, like the Northern bottlenose dolphin, the amazon river dolphin and the humpback whale.
 The good news is the humpback whales are rising in numbers again and we can thank all the non-profit work around the world for helping to protect them.
 Seeing them in the wild may also help you want to be more active in helping them!

 7) You are concerned about the amount of pollution, plastics & seismic testing in our oceans

 There’s no doubt about it, mankind has been less than kind to our oceans.
 We have consumed so much plastic and dumped it all in the ocean only to devastate our cetaceans and other beautiful sea creatures with our garbage.
 Then to make matters worse, for the purpose of getting more gas and oil, we use seismic testing which creates huge boom noises that are perilous to those that live in the ocean.

-Whatever your reason to see dolphins and whales in the wild, know this… they can use your help!
+Whatever your reason to see whales and dolphins in the wild, know this… they can use your help!
 Consider giving back to them.
 Help them by speaking out for them on your facebook, Instagram and any other social media you use.
 Find an organization that is working hard to protect dolphins and whales.
+Make conscious travel decisions in your life!
 Here’s a list to choose from http://www.onegreenplanet.org/animalsandnature/organizations-dedicated-to-marine-conservation/